soundpress/RulesOfNYC/docs/c16/index.rst

             If the Loft Board, after a fact-finding hearing, or the Executive Director, if a fact-finding hearing is not required, finds that the owner's legalization plan would result in an unreasonable interference, it shall order the owner to amend its alteration application, legalization plan and corresponding narrative statement within 60 calendar days or may certify the alternate plan submitted by the occupant for the space involved.

-            A failure or refusal to comply with such an order may constitute a violation of the owner's obligation to take all reasonable and necessary action to obtain an alteration permit under § 284 of Article 7-C and these rules, and the owner may be subject to civil penalties in accordance with 29 RCNY § 2-11.1 of these rules.
+            A failure or refusal to comply with such an order may constitute a violation of the owner's obligation to take all reasonable and necessary action to obtain an alteration permit under § 284 of Article 7-C and these rules, and the owner may be subject to civil penalties in accordance with 29 RCNY § 2-11.1.
 The Loft Board may also initiate an action to compel specific performance, and seek all applicable penalties authorized by the Loft Board rules or Article 7-C.

             If the owner has cleared all DOB objections and if the Loft Board or its Executive Director finds that the owner's alteration application and legalization plan would not unreasonably interfere with the occupant's use of the unit, the Loft Board or its Executive Director shall issue an order or an administrative determination certifying compliance with all requirements of 29 RCNY § 2-01(d)(2).